veox/lll-multisend/README.md

 ## Nomenclature

-* `resident` - constant-code account, stateless or not; a "classic" contract;
+* `resident` program: constant-code account, stateless or not; a "classic" contract.
-* `macrotx` - "transient" code run at the bottom of the call stack; best known example - the "deploy contract" macro.
+* `transient` program: code run at the bottom of a transaction's call stack;
+  e.g. the "deploy contract" macro.

 ## License